FilipeChagasDev/farad-kernel/README.md

 ./init.sh
 ```

-The following command compiles the kernel and generates the kernel8.img file in the bin directory:
+The following command compiles the kernel and generates the kernel8.img file in the bin directory (you may need to run it more than once):

 ```sh
 python3 build.py